-Flex attribute tag and property Description

-tag: Required.

-<name></name> Name of the attribute; this is a required value for all asset types.
-Attribute names are limited to 64 characters and cannot contain spaces.
+Flex attribute tag and property Description tag: <name> property: postname</name> Required.
+Name of the attribute; this is a required value for all asset types.
+Attribute names are limited to 64 characters and cannot contain spaces. tag: <description> property: postdescription</description> Optional.
+Description of the use or function of the attribute. tag: <valuestyle> property: postvaluestyle</valuestyle> Optional.
+Whether the attribute can hold a single value (S) or multiple values (M).

-property:

-postname

-tag: Optional.

-<description></description> Description of the use or function of the attribute.

-property:

-postdescription

-tag: Optional.

-<valuestyle></valuestyle> Whether the attribute can hold a single value (S) or multipl

-property: postvaluestyle values (M).
 If no this tag is not used, the attribute is set to hold a single value by default.
 The attribute data type of url has been deprecated and replaced with the blob type in the 4.0 version of CS-Direct Advantage.
-If you are still using the url data type, note that you cannot specify M if the data type is url.
+If you are still using the url data type, note that you cannot specify M if the data type is url. tag: <type> property: posttype</type> Required.
+The data type of the attribute.
+Valid options are asset, date, float, int, money, string, text, or blob.
+For definitions of these data types, see "Data Types for Attributes" on page 215. tag: <assettypename> property: postassettypename</assettypename> Required if <type> is set to asset.
+The name of the asset type that the attribute holds.</type>

-tag: Required.

-<type></type> The data type of the attribute.
-Valid options are asset,

-property: date, float, int, money, string, text, or blob.
-For definitions of these data types, see "Data Types

-posttype for Attributes" on page 213.

-tag: <assettypename></assettypename> Required if <type> is set to asset.</type>

-property: postassettypename The name of the asset type that the attribute holds.

-Flex attribute tag and property Description tag: <upload></upload> Required if <type> is set to blob (or url, which is deprecated in 4.0).</type> property: postupload The path to the directory that you want to store the attribute values in.
-Note that the value that you enter in this field is appended to the value set as the default storage directory (defdir) for the attribute table by the cc.urlattrpath property in the gator.ini file (which is FutureTense/ futuretense_cs/ccurl/ by default). tag: <attributetype></attributetype> Optional. property: The name of the attribute editor to use, if applicable. postattributetype tag: Optional. <enginename></enginename> If you are using a search engine on your management system, the name of the search engine. property: postenginename Optional. tag: <charsetname></charsetname> The search engine character set to use.
-By default, it is set to property: ISO 8859-1. postcharsetname tag: Foreign attributes only. <editing></editing> Whether a foreign attribute can be edited through the CS- property: Direct Advantage forms (L), or edited externally using a third-party tool (R).
-L is the default. postediting tag: Foreign attributes only. <storage></storage> Whether the values for a foreign attribute are to be stored in a Mungo table in the Content Server database (L) or in a property: foreign table (R).
-L is the default. poststorage Foreign attributes only. tag: <externalid></externalid> The name of the column that serves as the primary key for property: the table that holds this foreign attribute; that is, the column postexternalid that uniquely identifies the attribute. tag: Foreign attributes only. <externalcolumn></externalcolumn> The name of the column in the foreign table that holds the property: values for this attribute. postexternalcolumn
+Flex attribute tag and Description property tag: <upload></upload> Required if <type> is set to blob (or url, which is deprecated in 4.0).</type> property: postupload The path to the directory that you want to store the attribute values in.
+Note that the value that you enter in this field is appended to the value set as the default storage directory (defdir) for the attribute table by the cc.urlattrpath property in the gator.ini file (which is FutureTense/futuretense_cs/ccurl/ by default). tag: <attributetype></attributetype> Optional. property: postattributetype The name of the attribute editor to use, if applicable. tag: Optional. <enginename> property: postenginename</enginename> If you are using a search engine on your management system, the name of the search engine. tag: Optional. <charsetname> property: postcharsetname</charsetname> The search engine character set to use.
+By default, it is set to ISO 8859-1. tag: Foreign attributes only. <editing> property: postediting</editing> Whether a foreign attribute can be edited through the CS- Direct Advantage forms (L), or edited externally using a third-party tool (R).
+L is the default. tag: Foreign attributes only. <storage> property: poststorage</storage> Whether the values for a foreign attribute are to be stored in a Mungo table in the Content Server database (L) or in a foreign table (R).
+L is the default. tag: Foreign attributes only. <externalid> property: postexternalid</externalid> The name of the column that serves as the primary key for the table that holds this foreign attribute; that is, the column that uniquely identifies the attribute. tag: Foreign attributes only. <externalcolumn> property: postexternalcolumn</externalcolumn> The name of the column in the foreign table that holds the values for this attribute.